Welcome to today's edition of the Rush 24-7 podcast.

 We're not pulling out of Iraq, despite what they say during their campaign.

-This is not the first time that the opinion of an advisor to the Obama campaign has differed with uh his own stated Iraq policy.
+This is not the first time that the opinion of an advisor to the Obama campaign has differed with his own stated Iraq policy.

-In February, Obama's first foreign policy advisor, Samantha Power, told the BBC that the Senator's current Iraq plan would likely change based on the advice of military commanders in 2009.
+In February, Obama's first foreign policy advisor, Samantha Power, told the BBC that the senator's current Iraq plan would likely change based on the advice of military commanders in 2009.

 She has since resigned her position as a formal advisor.

-The term is used by multinational forces uh in Iraq to describe the long-term goal of coalition force presence in the country.
+The term is used by multinational forces in Iraq to describe the long-term goal of coalition force presence in the country.

-Uh it refers, this is his words, it refers to the U.S. being out of the lead, largely in a support role.
+It refers, this is his words, it refers to the U.S. being out of the lead, largely in a support role.

-It doesn't mean the U.S. doesn't do things like targeted counterterrorism missions or uh continue to train and advise the Iraqis.
+It doesn't mean the U.S. doesn't do things like targeted counterterrorism missions or continue to train and advise the Iraqis.

-I just want you to, this is from the Obama campaign, and I know a lot of you liberals uh religiously listen to this program while never admitting it.
+I just want you to, this is from the Obama campaign, and I know a lot of you liberals religiously listen to this program while never admitting it.

-Uh is this is this clear to you?
+Is this clear to you?

 Pulling out in the Obama campaign means leaving 60 to 80,000 troops on the ground in Iraq.